ext/pull-request-bundle-analyzer/README.md

 Use this when you want to prepend your own heading or other content before the size table.

+#### `unchanged`

+Type: `string`
+Required: no
+Default: `collapse`

+Controls how artifacts with unchanged sizes are handled:

+- `show`: Display all artifacts
+- `hide`: Hide unchanged artifacts from output
+- `collapse`: Show unchanged artifacts in a collapsible `<details>` section (default)

+Use `collapse` for pull request comments to keep the main table focused while still showing all artifacts in an expandable section.

 ### Compare outputs

 #### `json`